 Regardless of the individual’s life situation though, one of the most difficult times of the year is the holiday season.

-The holiday to-do lists get longer: shopping, gifts and groceries; obligations, family and parties; and crowds, on the road and in the malls, so it is quiet often people find themselves overwhelmed.
+The holiday to-do lists get longer: shopping, gifts and groceries; obligations, family and parties; and crowds, on the road and in the malls, so it is quite often people find themselves overwhelmed.

 For those of us who are newly sober or someone who has had sobriety for many years, this time of year we can find ourselves struggling a bit with all the commitments.
 The important part to remember is that we are not alone.
 From those in drug treatment centers to those of us who are firmly ensconced in the 12-Step community, help is readily available.